 Do you think parenting is hard?
-It’s ok.
+It’s okay.
 You can say it.

 Parenting is hard.
 It’s physically hard (all the messes and sleepless nights!) but also emotionally hard because it’s so important.